Fri 29 Aug 2014

 , Sparkling Wine

-, Willamette Valley Comments Off
+, Willamette Valley Comments Off on Fifty Wines That Shaped My Palate, 1984-2014

 I started this post as a way of commemorating my 30th anniversary in wine-writing, reached, as My Regular Readers know — bless your little pointy heads and may your tribes increase — early in July.
 Initially, the concept was “Fifty Great Wines,” but I decided that choosing 50 “great” wines from 30 years of tasting would be an impossible and probably just stupid and futile task.
 In three decades, I tasted thousands and thousands and more thousands of wines — you writers know how it is — so choosing the 50 “greatest” from this immense group would be a Sisyphian exercise.